psykomal/broadcast-rs/README.md

 4. Gossip() currently waits for rand time and sends msgs to the MultiQueue
 5. Other RustRoutines listen and print the message

-Disclaimer: This is an assignment for the Empowered Programmer Cohort.
+***Disclaimer**: This is an assignment for the Empowered Programmer Cohort.
 An attempt to better understand concurrency primitives and handson with Rust.
-Nothing here promises to be idiomatic Rust or even the right design.
+Nothing here promises to be idiomatic Rust or even the right design.*

 TODOS:
 - Go through https://crates.io/crates/multiqueue, https://github.com/abbychau/multiqueue2, https://github.com/zesterer/flume to better understand how this is done in real-world Rust